ZaneL/waveHeight/README.md

 The chip has it's own x, y and z axes that all motion is relative to and measuring wave height requires these axes to be corrected to a world frame so vertical acceleration will always be antiparallel to gravity.
 This correction is done with the help of a quaternion math library that converts the quaternion values to a rotation matrix.
 ![alt text](https://i.ibb.co/3kQRM8P/rotated-3-D-vector.png)

 A filtering library employs a band-pass filter to eliminate much of the drift and high frequency noise from the accelerometer.
-The band-pass filter was chosen over a Kalman fitler because it is more tuned to the high f noise characteristics of the accelerometer.
+The band-pass filter was chosen over a Kalman fitler because it is more tuned to the high frequency noise characteristics of the accelerometer.

 With any filtering mechanism, there must be a balance between signal stability and data loss.
 To limit integral drift, the high frequency accelerometer readings must be heavily filtered, resulting in significant data loss.
 ![alt text](https://i.ibb.co/34X9ZZd/z-Accel015.png)